1972 Dime Value Checker: Errors List, ā€œDā€ , “S” & No Mint Mint Mark Worth

 The Obverse Of The 1972 Dime

-A left-facing profile of Roosevelt occupies most of the obverse space.
-The word LIBERTY appears in front of Roosevelt’s face.
-The inscription IN GOD WE TRUST in smaller letters is positioned below the chin.
+A left-facing portrait of President Roosevelt fills most of the obverse.
+The word LIBERTY curves in front of his face, while IN GOD WE TRUST appears in smaller letters below the chin.

-The date 1972 is located beneath the neck truncation.
-Sinnock’s initials, JS, are found by the cutoff of the bust.
-The mint mark appears at the back of the head between the date and neck truncation.
+The date 1972 sits beneath the neck truncation.
+Sinnock’s initials, JS, appear at the bust cutoff — these are the designer’s initials, not a mint mark.
+The mint mark, when present, appears at the back of the head between the date and the neck truncation.

 The Reverse Of The 1972 Dime